-Submission of electronic data to the EPA should be done using the templates provided by the EPA for the permit holder's specific plant or based on the EPA's electronic submission guide (available from ould be attached to an email as a .CSV file (comma For large point source emitters, data should be submitted to the EPA on no less than a quarterly basis and coincide with the end of the financial and calendar years.
-Data should be submitted to whole calendar months.
-Data submission will become due one calendar month after the end of the yearly duarter.
+Submission of electronic data to the EPA should be done using the templates provided by the EPA for the permit holder's specific plant or based on the EPA's electronic submission guide (available from).
+The completed templates should be attached to an email as a .CSV file (comma delimited text file) and sent to submitted to the EPA on no less than a quarterly basis and coincide with the end of the financial and calendar years.
+Data should be submitted for whole calendar months.
+Data submission will become due one calendar month after the end of the yearly quarter.
 The EPA will provide an email reminder to each licensee at this time.
 Data is to be submitted within thirty days of becoming due.